nimbix/python-jarviceapi/docs/JobControlApi.md

 with jarviceapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = jarviceapi_client.JobControlApi(api_client)
-    var_json = jarviceapi_client.JobObj() # JobObj | JSON payload to run the compute job, generated as specified above.
+    var_json = jarviceapi_client.Submission() # Submission | JSON payload to run the compute job, generated as specified above.
 If copying from the web portal, paste the text into a file or script to use as the JSON payload to submit.
 Please note that authentication is performed from the username and apikey values in the JSON itself.

     try:
         # Submits a job for processing.